marjcuerdo/WaveFunctionCollapse_Poetry/README.md

 # More information

 ## Modifying text output
-We updated `ballad.py` to receive the chosen poetry type from the user, if they want a format other than the default `ballad`.
+We updated `ballad.py` to receive the chosen poetry type from the user through the command line without changing the code, if they want a format other than the default `ballad`.

   `sonnet = iambic(5, 'ababcdcdefefgg')`
   `petrarch = iambic(5, 'abbaabbacdecde')`